4FunkE/funk-code-protfolio/README.md

 ## Installation

 No installation is needed.
-Please follow the uniform resource locator to interact with the webpage.
-ADD URL HERE.
+Please follow the uniform resource locator to interact with the webpage. https://4funke.github.io/funk-code-protfolio/

 ## Usage
 This is a preview of the website page and information on the website.
 Hover over each image to view its title.